Skip to main content

 The site is based in Thamesmead, on the south side of the river in the Royal Borough of Greenwich.
 The reach is Gallions Reach, and the mooring is just inside the Thames Barrier Control Zone.

-Passing vessels will include large ships for the, cruise, sugar and aggregate berths upriver, inland and recreational vessels.
+Passing vessels will include large ships for the cruise, sugar and aggregate berths upriver, inland and recreational vessels.
 The site is a collar barge mooring not routinely used at present, outside of the authorised channel (but within navigable water).
-This is similar to most moorings available on the river and alongside piers/pontoons where the PLA believes could benefit from micro tidal generation.
-The site is in the area 3 chart of the PLA's Heat Map.
+This is similar to most moorings available on the river and alongside piers/pontoons which the PLA believes could benefit from micro tidal generation.
+The site is in area 3 chart of the PLA's Heat Map.

-The full details of the site environmental factors, flow rates and requirements for use are provided in the handbook here.
-Guidance documents and reference material is provided below.
+The full details of the site’s environmental factors, flow rates and requirements for use are provided in the guidance documents and reference material provided below.

 Tidal energy heat map

-In 2016 to support the Thames Vision the PLA has undertaken a detailed model of where flows reach 1m/s for more than an hour in a tidal cycle.
+In 2016 to support the Thames Vision the PLA undertook a detailed model of where flows reach 1m/s for more than an hour in a tidal cycle.
 Modelling excluded the navigational channel to avoid any interaction with most river users.
-The results indicated that there are limited areas where the flow is sustained from long periods.
+The results indicated that there are limited areas where the flow is sustained for long periods.

 The overview of the areas studied is below.
-Please click on the relevant area of interest to view the findings in more details.
+Please click on the relevant area of interest to view the findings in more detail.

 The full methodology in developing the assessment and conclusions can be found here.